KOTORCommunityPatches/K1_Community_Patch/README.md

 * In rare instances, a Mandalorian on Dantooine could try to use a Final Fantasy gunblade [ISSUE #111](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/111)
 * Jagi wears regular clothes instead of proper armour, employs Rodian thugs instead of fellow Mandos, and has some conversation facing issues [ISSUE #47](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/47)
 * Kandon's pre-swoop race conversation had some aesthetic issues due to sloppy party positioning [ISSUE #62](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/62)
+* Manaan's Port Official had a gap along the grate in in front of his kiosk, along with some bad UVs around the edge [ISSUE #134](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/134)
 * One of Canderous' goons in the Undercity had the wrong soundset (Reported by ebmar) [ISSUE #19](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/19)
 * One of the Gamorreans in the Taris sewers was quietly relaxing in a corner, oblivious to what was going on (Reported by ebmar) [ISSUE #95](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/95)
 * Sharina on Tatooine didn't initiate dialogue with the player as intended (Reported by ebmar) [ISSUE #45](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/45)